Talon-One-Fighter-Squadron/WinWing-vibration-bridge/README.md

 > **SimApp Pro should be running while using this mod.**

-The mod sends telemetry to the WinWing listener, and **SimApp Pro** is usually what actually drives the hardware vibration.
+The mod sends telemetry to the WinWing listener, and **SimApp Pro** is what actually drives the hardware vibration.

 If SimApp Pro is not running, the mod may still send data, but your stick may not vibrate.